stevenxu1213/stevenxu1213.github.io/index.md

 ## About Me

-I am a second year M.A. student in <a href="https://entas.nankai.edu.cn" target="_blank"> College of Tourism and Service Management</a>, <a href="https://en.nankai.edu.cn" target="_blank"> Nankai University</a>.
+I am a second year MPhil student in <a href="https://entas.nankai.edu.cn" target="_blank"> College of Tourism and Service Management</a>, <a href="https://en.nankai.edu.cn" target="_blank"> Nankai University</a>.
 I am now very fortunate to be advised by Prof. <a href="https://entas.nankai.edu.cn/info/1111/1614.htm"> Li Xiaoyi</a>, and was advised by Prof. <a href="http://stm.scnu.edu.cn/english/faculty/exhibition/2020/0714/2.html"> Li Jun</a> during my undergraduate study in <a href="http://stm.scnu.edu.cn/english/"> School of Tourism Management</a>, <a href="http://english.scnu.edu.cn"> South Normal China University</a>.

 ## Research Interests